Self-concept, Gender Identity and Sexuality

 Surgeries/Procedures & Dates: Mastectomy and Chest Reconstruction

-Nursing Diagnoses: discuss with participants in debriefing
+Nursing Diagnoses: To be discussed with participants in debriefing

 Simulation Scenario Objectives: